Spiritual Gift of Shepherd/Pastor

 Martin Luther on the Spiritual Gift of Pastor/Shepherd

 Martin Luther, the German theologian and leader of the Protestant Reformation, held a high view of the spiritual gift of pastor/shepherd.
-He believed that pastors were called by God to care for the spiritual well-being of their congregations and to teach and guide them in the ways of the faith.
+He believed that pastors are called by God to care for the spiritual well-being of their congregations and to teach and guide them in the ways of the faith.

-In addition to teaching and preaching, Luther believed that pastors were called to provide pastoral care to their congregations.
+In addition to teaching and preaching, Luther believed that pastors are called to provide pastoral care to their congregations.
 He saw the gift of pastor/shepherd as involving a deep concern for the spiritual and emotional needs of others, and an ability to provide comfort, counsel, and support in times of need.

 Luther emphasized the importance of pastoral care in the life of the church, and believed that pastors should be trained and equipped to effectively minister to the needs of their congregations.
 As a matter of fact, he believed that the gift of pastor/shepherd was not limited to those in formal pastoral roles, but could be exercised by any believer who had a heart for caring for others and a gift for teaching and counseling.